RandomKiddo/ChocolateMod/README.md

 ___

+To see the original (and unfinished mod), click [here](https://github.com/RandomKiddo/Chocolate/) <br>
-For information on what this mod adds, see this repository's [wiki](https://github.com/RandomKiddo/Chocolate/wiki)
+For information on what this mod adds, see this repository's [wiki](https://github.com/RandomKiddo/ChocolateMod/wiki)

 ___
 ## Collaborators